uw-loci/Flamingo_Control/README.md

 workflow_gen.py creates and reads workflow files.
 Workflows are text files saved to the current computer/OS that can be sent to the "nuc" to perform an acquisition.
 They are currently parsed and stored as dictionaries in order to edit particular entries, then re-saved as text files when, for example, you need to change Y position before taking another Z stack.

+Control of what runs when is handled by a fairly messy set of "events" to let different threads know when to check a "queue" for the presence of data to process or a command to send.

+Short term goals -
+Improved commenting and making sure all of the lightsheet interactions are working as expected.
+Improve data transfer rate by binning at the camera Streamline the workflow to minimize the number of events, while maintaining sufficient flexibility to grow out the code for additional functionality.